nearform/titus/packages/titus-infra-aws-mira/README.md

 - A domain managed in AWS Route53

 ## Config file
-A config file named `default.json` should be placed in `config` folder
+A config file named `default.json` should be placed in `config` folder.
+The `defaut.sample.json` can be used as starting point.

 ```
 {